QuantumBFS/YaoCompiler.jl/docs/src/index.md

 (c1 = 0,)
 ```

-this string literal `@qasm_str` (See [string literal section of Julia documentation](https://docs.julialang.org/en/v1/manual/metaprogramming/#Non-Standard-String-Literals)) will create a YaoLang routine
+this string literal `@qasm_str` (See [string literal section of Julia documentation](https://docs.julialang.org/en/v1/manual/metaprogramming/#Non-Standard-String-Literals)) will create a YaoCompiler routine
-for all the gate declaration and in the and creates a anoymous YaoLang routine for the toplevel QASM program.
+for all the gate declaration and in the and creates a anoymous YaoCompiler routine for the toplevel QASM program.

 ### Hybrid Program Optimization

-YaoLang can optimize your hybrid program using both Julia and its custom compiler optimization pass.
+YaoCompiler can optimize your hybrid program using both Julia and its custom compiler optimization pass.
 See optimization section for more details.